Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Introduction

 To address this limitation, we propose an improved variant, AdaLoRA-L, to enhance Specificity while preserving other strengths.
 Its core design involves: (1) computing gradients of editable parameters for each editing instance to quantify their relevance to the target API; (2) calculating layer importance scores (average squared gradient magnitude of layer parameters) to distinguish ``Common API Layers'' (high importance across all APIs, storing general knowledge, excluded from editing) and ``Specific API Layers'' (high importance only for the target API, storing API-specific knowledge, set as editing targets); (3) restricting edits exclusively to Specific API Layers to avoid interfering with general knowledge.
-Results show AdaLoRA-L significantly improves Specificity by 836.2\%, 33.5\%, 310.2\% across the three target edited models, while maintaining AdaLoRA’s strong performance in Effectiveness, Generalization, and Portability.
+Results show AdaLoRA-L significantly improves Specificity by 79.1\%, 67.6\%, 45.5\% across the three target edited models, while maintaining AdaLoRA’s strong performance in Effectiveness, Generalization, and Portability.
+In addition, AdaLoRA-L outperforms \texttt{REPLACEAPI} in Effectiveness, Generalization, and parameter-correct API generation by updating the model’s internal knowledge, while \texttt{REPLACEAPI} has higher inference and token costs and is more suitable when API name correctness matters more than parameter accuracy or user experience.